German composer and virtuoso organist

 - The Six Suites for Unaccompanied Cello are some of the most widely known cello pieces ever.
 The prelude to the first suite is the best known from them.
 Pretty good considering there isn't even an original copy.

 - Pieces From The Little Notebook is a book of piano (originally harpsichord) pieces, written for his second wife Anna Magdalena.
 They are some of the more popular works used to introduce piano students to classical (not Classical) music as a whole, due to their relative simplicity.
+(Like the Toccata and Fugue, the attribution of many of them to Bach is dubious.)

 In addition, Bach's church gig at Leipzig's Thomaskirche